The Process of Selling a House with an Existing HELOC

 In Virginia, several documents are necessary to settle a HELOC:

-• HELOC Payoff Letter: Your lender confirms that the debt is settled by providing this.
+- HELOC Payoff Letter: By providing this, your lender confirms that the debt is settled.

 Can you sell a house with negative equity due to a HELOC?